 When the cushion was complete I placed it on some more green fabric and used my pinking shears to cut a square around it to create the “drape”.
 Why pinking shears you ask?
 Because I can’t sew!
-I also had to hide the large lip on the bucket and a skirt seemed the best way to do it.
+I also had to hide the large lip on the bucket.
+A skirt seemed the best way to do it.
 Another reason is because it reminded me of a lily pad and since these are going into a frog themed classroom I thought it would be a cute touch.
 I attached the skirt and the cushion to the lid using E6000 glue.

 Once the lid skirt was complete I measured the bucket and cut the blue fabric to size.
 I coated the outside of the bucket with Mod Podge using my brush and then attached the blue fabric about 6 inches at a time smoothing out wrinkles as I went.
-I allowed the fabric to dry for a few hours and then I used the E6000 glue to adhere the ribbon to the bottom of the bucket.
+Then I allowed the fabric to dry for a few hours and used the E6000 glue to adhere the ribbon to the bottom of the bucket.
 I tried using Mod Podge for this task but it didn’t work.

-Because I already had a lot of these supplies on hand, like Mod Podge, pinking shears, brush, staple gun, and cardboard this project only cost me about $10 total.
+Because I already had a lot of these supplies on hand, like Mod Podge, pinking shears, brush, staple gun, and cardboard, this project only cost me about $10 total.
 The fabric was the most expensive part, if I had waited for a fabric sale it would have cost less.

 If you like this teaching tip, check out my membership site, The Teaching Tribe, where teachers just like you are connecting to save time, teach better, and live more.

 More Teaching Tips